1,000+ Opportunities

 Save a search for “U.S. Department of Health and Human Services, Administration for Children and Families (ACF), Office of Refugee Resettlement (ORR)” or related topics and get emailed when new opportunities appear.

-Search similar grants →Based on current listing details, eligibility includes: Public (education and government), non-profit organizations, and small businesses.
-Applicants should confirm final requirements in the official notice before submission.
+Search similar grants →According to the current listing, eligibility includes: Public (education and government), non-profit organizations, and small businesses.
+Confirm the full requirements in the official notice before applying.

-The current target date is June 23, 2026.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for Home Study and Post-Release Services for Unaccompanied Alien Children (Forecast) are due June 23, 2026.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.

 Past winners and funding trends for this program